asaHorn/Crow-s-Nest/README.md

 # Crow-s-Nest
-Monitoring software built for IRSEC 2021 team 15 jolly.roger
+Monitoring software built for RIT IRSEC 2021 team 15 jolly.roger

 Open for anyone to modify or use with attribution.